3 Important Reasons to Give Up Gluten if You Have an Autoimmune Disease

 If you have an autoimmune disease or are anywhere on the autoimmune spectrum, the single best thing you can do for your health is to ditch the gluten 100% as soon as possible.
 If you don’t, the gluten will keep your tight junctions open and your gut leaky, your body may mistake your own tissues for gluten by way of molecular memory, and your body will remain in a chronic state of inflammation.
 In addition to eliminating gluten, I recommend using the proven 4R approach to heal your leaky gut.
 These two steps combined will give your immune system the break it needs to stop your body’s attack on itself.

 In fact, healing your gut and removing gluten from your diet are two of the most impactful changes you can make in reversing your autoimmune disease, and they are the first two pillars of The Myers Way®.
-You can read about all four of The Myers Way® Pillars for preventing and reversing autoimmune disease in my book, The Autoimmune Solution.
+I walk you through all four pillars for preventing & reversing autoimmunity, as well as provide over 150 amazingly delicious and simple gluten-free recipes in my new cookbook, The Autoimmune Solution Cookbook, coming out May 8th!
+Be the first to get your copy by pre-ordering now, and you’ll also receive over $300 in bonus resources to make AIP cooking even easier!